 There are many mothers' groups, health organizations, and health care provider associations that provide very detailed information and support on how to pump breast milk.
 The following overview is provided for information only—it is not meant to take the place of a health care provider or lactation consultant's advice or recommendation.
 Visit the Resources and Publications section to find organizations that provide information on pumping breast milk.

 If you are unable to breastfeed your infant directly, it is important to remove milk during the times that you would normally feed your infant.
 Removing milk from your breasts is called expressing the milk.
 Expressing milk will help you to continue making milk.

 Before expressing breast milk, wash your hands thoroughly.
 Only express milk when you are in a clean area.
 You do not need to wash your breasts or nipples before expressing milk.
 If you need help to get your milk flowing, placing an item of your infant's near to you often works.

-There are three methods for expressing your breast milk:
+There are three methods for expressing your breast milk:1

-For more information on pumping breast milk, visit the Office of Women’s Health webpage on pumping and milk storage.
+For more information on pumping breast milk, visit the Office on Women’s Health page on pumping and milk storage.